Housing and Homelessness

 In October 2023, CDSS published ACL 23-83 to inform County Welfare Departments of the policy changes enacted by Senate Bill 1083 (Chapter 715, Statutes of 2022), which include and are not limited to (1) expanding the HA eligibility to additional at-risk populations by including families in receipt of any notice that could lead to an eviction regardless of the circumstances listed in the notice and (2) expanding the definition of domestic violence to include domestic violence perpetrated by a parent or child with whom the family is living as it relates to the domestic violence exception to the 12-month rule for HA benefits.

-To better understand the actual cost of nightly shelter for families eligible for the CalWORKs Homeless Assistance program (HA), per WIC section 11450(i), in late 2023, CDSS surveyed counties on the average cost of nightly shelter for an eligible family with at most four members and the average cost of nightly shelter for an eligible family with more than four members for the past fiscal year.
-Thirty-three of the fifty-eight counties responded.
+To better understand the actual cost of nightly shelter for families eligible for the CalWORKs Homeless Assistance program (HA), per WIC section 11450(i), each year, CDSS surveys counties on the average cost of nightly shelter for an eligible family with at most four members and the average cost of nightly shelter for an eligible family with more than four members for the past fiscal year.

 The results are presented in the charts above.